discrete-notes/discrete-notes.github.io/_posts/2019-02-12-simulation-2.md

 labeled by different black nodes.
 Thus, a priori, the set labels on these edges are rather uncorrelated: they come from different simulations, based on different local views of the graph.
-Nevertheless, the following claims says something about the set labels around a white node.
+Nevertheless, the following claim says something about the set labels around a white node.

 *Claim:*